czim/laravel-cms-models/MODEL_CONFIGURATION.md

 ### Filter

-In `list.filters` the fields may be defined by which a listing can be filtered.
+In `list.filters`, the fields may be defined by which a listing can be filtered.
 If any field is defined here, any default fields not included will be omitted.

 This section works very much like the `list.columns`.